abdelhak-zaaim/spring-boot-parcel-delivery-system/readme.md

 ## Introduction

-SuiviColis is a comprehensive package tracking system, developed using a robust technology stack that includes Java, SQL, Spring Boot, and Maven.
+DeliXis a comprehensive package tracking system, developed using a robust technology stack that includes Java, SQL, Spring Boot, and Maven.
 It leverages the power of JPA (Java Persistence API) for seamless database operations and Spring Security for robust authentication and authorization mechanisms.
 The system allows users to track their packages in real-time, providing timely updates on package location, delivery status, and estimated delivery time.
 With its intuitive interface and reliable performance.

 ## Future Enhancements